Ending Injection Vulnerabilities

 literal-string

 type with Static Analysis (Psalm and PHPStan).
-Also, as most developers do not use these tools, and type checking can get complicated, the is_literal() RFC will help (thanks Joe Watkins, Máté Kocsis, Matthew Brown, and Ondřej Mirtes).Go can use an "un-exported string type".
+But, most developers do not use these tools, and type checking can get complicated, which is why the LiteralString RFC will help (thanks Joe Watkins, Máté Kocsis, Matthew Brown, and Ondřej Mirtes).Go can use an "un-exported string type".
 This is how Google's Safe HTML package works.

 C++ can use a "consteval annotation" (thanks Jonathan Müller).